Department of Labor Logo United States Department of Labor

 Helpers, construction trades

-Overall employment of construction laborers and helpers is projected to grow 4 percent from 2022 to 2032, about as fast as the average for all occupations.
+Overall employment of construction laborers and helpers is projected to grow 7 percent from 2023 to 2033, faster than the average for all occupations.

 Employment

 Employment growth for specific types of construction helpers is expected to be driven by the construction and renovation of homes and nonresidential structures.
-However, shifts in preference for materials, such as prefabricated components, will continue to reduce demand for helpers of carpenters, of electricians, and of other construction workers.
+However, shifts in preference for materials, such as prefabricated components, will continue to reduce demand for some helpers.

 Percent Numeric